wesleyyoung/perch-query-builder/README.md

 ## Acknowledgements

-Much of the credit goes to [david-eos](https://github.com/david-eos) for writing the core functionality.
+Credit to [david-eos](https://github.com/david-eos) for writing the base functionality.

 ## License